What is it?

 What causes it?

-Retts Syndrome leads to many medical problems and so a wide range of treatments from surgery to medication to therapy will probably be necessary.
-Occupational Therapy can be very helpful in enabling the child to perform every day skills such as dressing and eating.
+This syndrome leads to many medical problems and so a wide range of treatments from surgery to medication to therapy will probably be necessary.
+Occupational Therapy can be very helpful in enabling the child to perform everyday skills such as dressing and eating.
 Physiotherapy can help improve mobility.
 Music Therapy can help with emotional and social skills.
 Speech-Language Therapy can help with communication and eating.

-Because scientists have identified the specific gene causing the condition, there is hope that one day it will be possible to cure Retts Syndrome.
+Because scientists have identified the specific gene causing the condition, there is hope that one day it will be possible to cure Rett Syndrome.

 The condition has wide ranging effects and so comprehensive assessment of the needs of the child is essential.